 Brand - building adverts - long term

 Building trust and awareness takes time.
-Customers don’t trust a brand on the basis of one advert.
-They trust a brand that’s built a reputation over a longer period of time.
-Trust usually comes from an emotional connection to what a brand stands for.
+Customers don’t trust a brand based on one advert.
+Trust comes from a reputation built over time.
+Customers trust brands they know, and that they feel an emotional connection to .

 Example brand-building advertising